smattymatty/mathew-storm-site/philo_content/metis-wisdom-scattered/Chapter 1 - The Voice in the Chaos.md

 "It would be suicide to attack now!"
 That was Poseidon's voice, carrying the arrogance of someone who'd never had to question his own judgment.

-"Then what do you suggest?"
+"What do you suggest?"
 Hades, colder, more controlled.
 "Wait until we starve?"

 "We need to consolidate, fall back to-"

-"Fall back to where?
+"To where?
 We've already-"

-Hera's voice, trying to mediate: "If we could just agree on-"
+Zeus's voice, trying for authority: "Enough."

+They did not stop.
+They never did.

 Metis stopped outside the tent.
 Her group formed up behind her, calm and organized against the backdrop of chaos.
 Pallas steady, Styx skeptical but ready, Hecate practically vibrating with excitement, Kleos trying to make himself small.